What is hepatitis A?

 - Make sure your children get vaccinated.
 The U.S. Centers for Disease Control and Prevention recommends the vaccine for all children starting at age 1 year.
 It's also important for children adopted from other countries to get the vaccine.

-- Talk to your doctor if you've been around someone who you know has hepatitis A. The hepatitis A vaccine or an injection of immunoglobulin (IG) within 2 weeks of exposure may prevent you from getting sick.1
+- Talk to your doctor if you've been around someone who you know has hepatitis A. Getting the hepatitis A vaccine or immunoglobulin within 2 weeks of exposure may prevent you from getting sick.

 - Practice good hygiene habits.